ALGOMOTH47/SBRedited/README.md

 Fmodel: https://github.com/4sval/FModel

-This prject Does Use AI Generated Scripts
+This project Does Use AI Generated Scripts